Are you looking for the best nursing pillow to feed your baby?

 If you have twins, triplets or are tandem feeding then the Twin Z pillow is invaluable.
-It has a unique m shape design which props your babies up on each side whilst the middle provides back support.
+It has a unique m shape design which props your babies up on each side while the middle provides back support.
 The fabric is so soft and comfortable and can be removed to switch up the design or to clean.

-You can use the pillow to prop both babies at the same time or a sitting support as they grow.
+You can use the pillow to prop both babies at the same time or sitting support as they grow.
 It also allows babies to have tummy time side by side.
 Wins often find comfort in being close together and this pillow allows that.
-It’s quite expensive but we think it’s a great investment to make as it will last right through the toddler years.
+It’s quite expensive, but we think it’s a great investment to make as it will last right through the toddler years.

 The Nesting Pillow

 - 100% organic

 The Nesting Pillow is our favourite luxury feeding pillow.
 If your eco-minded the nesting pillow is cotton filled with buckwheat hulls.
 The unique bean-bag like filling gives flexible support for you and baby.
 As air can easily circulate through the pillow, it prevents overheating, ideal if you live in hot climates.

 The slipcover is removable for easy washing, and the pillow can be sanitized by tumble drying.
 We love the additional use suggestion for the pillow including a laptop prop and sibling holding prop.
 The pillow is made in the USA, and all materials are 100% recyclable.

 There is a lot of choices when it comes to nursing pillows for your baby.
 We used the following criteria to discover how well each feeding pillow performed.
 Certain features will be a high priority for you, and therefore you should choose a nursing pillow which performs well in this category.